maryam-bala/Childes-Thesis/README.md

 - To ensure precision in feedback generation, the project will define a small set of contexts.
 - These contexts will serve as the foundation for generating contextually appropriate feedback within the interactions between children and adults.

-### Automatic metrics: Bleu score and BERTscore
+### Automatic metrics
-- To quantitatively evaluate the performance of the feedback generation models, the project will employ two widely recognized automatic metrics: Bleu score and BERTscore.
+- To quantitatively evaluate the performance of the feedback generation models, the project will employ the widely recognised automatic metrics: BlEU, BERTscore and MAUVE

 ### Human Evaluation
 - In addition to automated metrics, human evaluators will assess the generated feedback for correctness, appropriateness, and contextual relevance.